 If you have visited a farm or domestic animal park in an EU country or if you have come into contact with wild boars anywhere do not visit a farm or domestic animal park in Finland or hunt or feed wild boars in Finland until at least 48 hours have elapsed since your return to Finland.
 Since the ASF virus is easily transmitted by people and goods, you should wash and clean clothes, footwear and equipment worn or used abroad when visiting a farm, for example.
 Besides cleaning, it is a good idea to keep equipment in a sauna or drying cabinet for a few hours at a minimum of 60°C to eradicate any viruses.
 Do the same if you have been in an area where other easily transmissible diseases occur.
 Remember to take fire safety into account when doing so.

 If you have farm animals or you work on a farm, the Finnish Food Authority advises you to comply with the instructions relating to trips abroad issued by the Association for Animal Health (ETT ry).

 If you hunt in other EU countries

 The Finnish Food Authority advises against wild boar hunting trips in areas where African swine fever occurs.
-The disease occurs in Estonia, Latvia, Lithuania, Poland, Czech Republic, Hungary, Romania, Bulgaria, Belgium and Italy (Sardinia), for example.
+The disease occurs in Estonia, Latvia, Lithuania, Poland, Czech Republic, Hungary, Romania, Bulgaria, Greece and Italy (Sardinia), for example.